watafactory/dwh-query-bundle/README.md

 Run `docker-compose up -d` to run app.
 By default, the `docker-compose.yml` is used.

-Run `docker-compose exec php composer install` to install the vendors.
+Run `docker-compose exec apache-php composer install` to install the vendors.

 This docker-compose file is used for development.
 It starts the following container: